By Christopher Brown of OCDCarCare Los Angeles – OCDCarCare.com– 17 April 2014

 3. To enlighten the reader about certain temperatures of light best suited to optimally reveal paint color and defects.

-The Science Behind Light: How Light Works
+The Science of How Light Works

 To truly understand light and lighting for paint correction, a basic grasp on some scientific terminology of optics is necessary.
 Don’t worry- we’re talking basic here!

-Although a LOT more information was omitted from this article to keep things simple and short as possible.
+Although a LOT more information was omitted from this article in order to keep things simple and short as possible.
 That being said, if the definitions offered in this article are unclear or insufficient, please take a moment to track down descriptions that enable a better understanding of lighting terminology.
 This is hopefully the first step in opening the discussion up further within the detailing community.

 Light: the visible spectrum of electromagnetic radiation detectable by the human eye.
 The best example is the earth’s most abundant light source: sunlight.